Team Roles & Access

 - Contributor: Contributors can be granted permission to edit, view and comment by a project's creator – and take up an available seat in the account's plan.

 - Guest: Guests can only be granted permission to view and comment – and do not take up seats in the account's plan.

 Both Contributors and Guests are invited to collaborate – on a project-by-project basis – through the Sharing Window – and must have their own Moqups account to log in.
 They only access the specific projects to which they have been invited.

-All team members see Contributors and Guests on the Team Page of the Dashboard.
+All team members see Contributors and Guests in the Teams Window of the Dashboard.
 From there, Admins and Managers can adjust their roles, make them part of the team, or remove them completely from all projects.